Frequently Asked Questions

 1. Who's eligible for SWP?

-Eligible students for the Summer Writing Program are in their junior year of high school (rising Senior while SWP is in session).
+Eligible students for the Summer Writing Program are in their sophomore* or junior year of high school (rising junior or senior while SWP is in session).
 Applicants must also demonstrate the academic ability, maturity, and intellectual curiosity necessary to undertake college-level work.

 2. What is the application deadline?